 Do certified payroll requirements apply to non-hourly employees?

 No, certified payroll is not required for salaried employees.
-This is because the primary purpose of the minimum wage reporting is to ensure that appropriate and timely wages are paid to those who work in manual labor jobs, which typically pay by the hour.
+This is because the primary purpose of the minimum wage reporting is to ensure that appropriate and timely wages are paid to those who work in manual labor jobs, which are typically paid by the hour.

 What are the wage requirements for federal projects?